CM004/carbon_footprint/README.md

-# 🌿 Eco Footprint Tracker
+# 🌿 Carbon Footprint Tracker

 A beautiful Flutter application that helps users track their environmental impact, participate in eco-friendly challenges, and build sustainable habits.